 Klamath County is known for having 300 days of sunshine a year, so there’s a good chance that your morning with be greeted with good weather.
 Either way, there’s a happy mood here that’s pretty contagious.
 Grab a bite to eat at one of the popular spots in Chiloquin.
 The Pot Belly Cafe serves old-fashioned classics, like hotcakes, cinnamon rolls and omelettes; though the very-hungry should order the Gravel Pit special.
 For an early lunch, head to The TP, where the Famous Hippo will top your burger bucket list.

 Fully fueled, continue your journey to the famed logging museum at Collier Memorial State Park.
 Here you’ll see rare antique logging equipment, some dating back to the 1880s, and learn about the important role of railroads in Oregon’s logging history.
 The park is also home to a photo-worthy pioneer village.
 Bring a kayak (or join a tour) for access to the calm blue waters of Spring Creek, one of the only places in the world where you will find Mare’s Eggs, the extremely rare bulbous algae colonies that take many years to form (feel free to look but please don’t touch).
+When visiting this area, please be respectful to tribes by leaving the area cleaner than you found it and never removing artifacts from the site.
+Look for interpretive signs on-site about the tribal significance of the area.

 Alternatively, your afternoon can be spent along the Wood River, surrounded by aspen trees and ospreys, with boardwalk trails accessible for a serene stroll.
 The Wood River flows 18 miles, from a natural spring in Jackson F. Kimball State Recreation Site to Agency Lake, providing habitat for fish, waterfowl, migrating birds, beavers, otters and many more species.

 For something completely out of the ordinary, visit Chiloquin’s Train Mountain Railroad Museum, where you’ll find the world’s largest miniature railroad, recognized by the Guinness Book of World Records.
 The donation-based museum also boasts a colossal caboose collection, 37 and counting, featured on a self-guided walking tour.
-Hop aboard the miniature railroad for an once-in-a-lifetime experience.
+Hop aboard the miniature railroad for a once-in-a-lifetime experience.

 No one will judge if you return to Crater Lake to cap off your trip.
 A boat cruise to Wizard Island is the ultimate cinder cone experience.
 Look for Phantom Ship and the “Old Man of the Lake” along the way.
 And if you still can’t get enough of the brilliant blue waters, consider staying overnight at the century-old Crater Lake Lodge or nearby Mazama Village.
 Inside the lodge are historic photos and artifacts, plus farm-fresh dining options worthy of a feast.
 When you awake in the morning with fresh eyes, you just might be surprised by the wonder of Crater Lake, and the Klamath Basin, all over again.